 - Light: Bright light, especially during the summer growing season.
 Full sun is preferable in the summer, with as much light as you can give during the winter.

-- Water: Keep the plants moist at all times during the growing season, and you might have to water larger plants twice a day in heat.
+- Water: Keep the plants moist at all times during the growing season, and you might have to water larger plants twice a day in the heat.
 During winter, reduce watering but don't let them dry out.

 - Temperature: Warm in summer (household temperatures are fine) and colder in winter months (down to 50˚F at night).
 They are generally hardy, and even if they die back to the soil, they will likely recover next spring.